was111607/sample-gcp-nlp-flask/backend_api/README.md

 #### Using Jupyter Notebooks
 For those curious about Data Science, Jupyter notebooks (.ipynb or iPython Notebook files) are an essential part of experimentation.
 You can perform tests e.g.different AI/ML models on different data, much quicker using them compared to using regular .py files.

 So consider experimenting using notebooks and moving code into the .py files that form your back end.
-You can create notebooks in the environment setup that you would create for the [front end](../frontend_notebook/README.md)
+You can create notebooks in the [front end](../frontend_notebook/README.md) environment setup that you would create for the.